-If a real emergency were to occur, students, faculty and staff would receive critical information through a variety of official sources directing them to this page.
+When a real emergency occurs, students, faculty and staff receive critical information through a variety of official sources directing them to this page.

 The following communication vehicles are regularly used during emergency situations:

 Text and email messages would be sent out to all students, faculty and staff with information regarding the emergency.
 If you are not signed up for the B-Alert Emergency Alert System, follow this link to register: binghamton.edu/registrar/students/rave.html